probcomp/Venturecxx/doc/impossibility.md

 an error ideally would not leave the system in a broken state, but currently it typically does (partially-regenerated trace; no way to recover).
 It would also be nice to detect some classes of such problems statically.
-One subtlety: standard Python emanating from user-supplied foreign SPs should be treated as bugs in the user program, not the implementation (except in cases where the implementation messed up their calling convention).
+One subtlety: standard Python exceptions emanating from user-supplied foreign SPs should be treated as bugs in the user program, not the implementation (except in cases where the implementation messed up their calling convention).